On the slope conjecture of Barja and Stoppino for fibred surfaces: Introduction

 \section{Introduction}

 A fibred surface, or simply a fibration, is a surjective proper morphism $f:X \to B$ from a non-singular projective surface $X$ onto a non-singular projective curve $B$ with connected fibers.
-The general fiber of $f$ is a smooth curve of genus $g$, which will be assumed to be at least $2$ in the paper.
-We always assume that $f$ is relatively minimal, i.e., there is no $(-1)$-curve contained in the fibers of $f$.
+A general fiber of $f$ is a smooth curve of genus $g\geq 2$.
+The fibration is said to be relatively minimal if there is no $(-1)$-curve contained in the fibers of $f$.
 Here a curve $C$ is called a $(-k)$-curve if it is a smooth rational curve with self-intersection $C^2=-k$.
-It is called smooth if all its fibers are smooth, isotrivial if all its smooth fibers are isomorphic to each other, locally trivial if it is both smooth and isotrivial, and semi-stable if all its singular fibers are reduced nodal curves.
+The fibration is called hyperelliptic if its general fiber is a hyperelliptic curve, smooth if all its fibers are smooth, isotrivial if all its smooth fibers are isomorphic to each other, locally trivial if it is both smooth and isotrivial, and semi-stable if all its singular fibers are reduced nodal curves.